logo

 Bonham Fox

-Bonham Fox was born in 1761 in Loudon County, Virginia.
+Bonham Fox was born in 1761 in Loudoun County, Virginia.
 He was the son of Absalom Fox and Christian Bonham.

-He married Temperance in 1787 when he was about sixteen (?).
+He married Temperance in 1794.
 Their children and life together are described in detail in the section on Bonham and Temperance Fox.

 He died in about 1825 in Butler County, Ohio where he had moved his family.